 4. Snowdrop Flower

-Snowdrop is usually the first flower of the year to showcase its beauty with its blossoming symbolizing the end of wintertime and the beginning of yet another active season.
+Snowdrop is usually the year’s first flower to showcase its beauty, with its blossoming symbolizing the end of wintertime and the beginning of yet another active season.
 It’s among the few plants able to withstand the chill of the winter—which is courtesy of the heat it produces, and thus able to melt down the snow around it.

-Snowdrop flowers do well in well-drained soil with plenty of humus and don’t necessarily require the moist soils of the South and North; since all they need is adequate water.
+Snowdrop flowers do well in well-drained soil with plenty of humus and don’t necessarily require too much other care; all they need is adequate water.

-Consider planting them 2-3 inches apart to achieve that showy spring display.
-They tolerate full sun to partial shade hence a natural choice for moon and woodland gardens.
+Consider planting them 2-3 inches apart for a showy spring display.
+They tolerate full sun to partial shade, making them a natural choice for moon and woodland gardens.

 Care Tip:

 Avoid planting snowdrop bulbs in singles; instead, do the planting in small groups to enable the forming of a perfect snowdrop blanket.
-This will help take away the snow blanket that comes with the dreary winter season.
+This will help remove the snow blanket that comes with the dreary winter season.

 5. Redbud Tree

 Want some brilliant color on your landscape?
 Then the redbud tree is all you need.
-They’re easy to maintain and their mauve-pink blossoms that last 2-3 weeks work perfectly well for any landscaping project.
+They’re easy to maintain, and their mauve-pink blossoms that last 2-3 weeks work perfectly for any landscaping project.

 Care Tip: